Staffwerke/vm-babysitter/README.md

 ## Caveats & Troubleshooting:

 - VM-Babysitter only uses a subset of features of Virtnbdbackup.
 The env var `VIRTNBDBACKUP_ARGS` has been tested only with flags `--start-domain`, `--compress` and `--no-color` and other options usually lead to unexpected results.
-However, it's still possible to create custom backups and even templates by using virtnbdbackup command from inside the container.
+However, it's still possible to create custom backups and even templates by using `virtnbdbackup` command from inside the container.
 It applies the same with other commands, but those aren't been even tested or used, so do it at your own risk.

 - VM-Babysitter has been tested on Unraid v7.
 It has been determined that is not possible to make snapshots of domains being backed up with VM-Babysitter.
 By the other hand, making backups of domains with snapshots it's possible, and when restored, they seem to be OK.
-Nevertheless, and considering both approaches part from different strategies, it's highly encouraged to **use only one at the same time for a given domain, and do not mix snapshots with checkpoint based backups together**.
+Nevertheless, and considering both approaches parting from completely different strategies, it's highly encouraged to **use only one at the same time for a given domain, and do not mix snapshots with checkpoint based backups together**.

 - When trying to delete a domain with checkpoints, Libvirt will warn you with the following message: